JeroenVanB/LAMAS/docs/index.md

 ### Message box

 To give the user a better overview of what is happening in the game and models we added a status box at the bottom.
 This box shows messages such as who's turn it is to play, what the trump is for this round or what the current trick suit is.
 All public announcements can be observed here so that the user has a better understanding of the changes to the Kripke models.
-In the image above you can find that player West had to change it's guess since it is not allowed for the sum of guess to be equal to the amount of tricks in the game.
+In the image above you can find that player West had to change it's guess since it is not allowed for the sum of guess to be equal to the number of tricks in the game.

 ### Kripke Model Viewer